Concordium/concordium-node-sdk-js/pages/utility-functions.md

 Note that the specific schema can be obtained using [cargo-concordium](https://developer.concordium.software/en/mainnet/smart-contracts/guides/setup-tools.html#cargo-concordium)'s
-`schema-json` command, and specifically for parameters, this SDK exposes functions for that, check [the serialize parameters with only the specific types schema section](serialize-parameters-with-only-the-specific-types-schema) for those.
+`schema-json` command, and specifically for parameters, this SDK exposes functions for that, check the "serialize parameters with only the specific types schema" section on the {@page transactions.md transactions page}
+for those.

 ## Check smart contract for support for standards